 At our Worcester care home we take facing up to the challenge of oral care very seriously.
-Oral health is very important for anyone’s overall health and wellbeing, even more so when caring for the elderly, since dental needs can become increasingly complex with age.
+Oral health is very important for anyone’s overall health and wellbeing.
+This is even more so when caring for the elderly, since oral care and dental needs can become increasingly complex with age.
 This is why professional oral care and support forms an important component of the care home care we offer at Stanfield Nursing Home.

 Looking after oral health brings benefits in terms of one’s self-esteem, social integration, nutrition and dignity.
 Decline can lead to pain, discomfort and ultimately tooth loss.
-This can negatively impact a person’s sense of self esteem, in addition to affecting on a practical level in terms of eating, laughing and smiling.
+This can negatively impact a person’s sense of self esteem.
+In addition it can affect people on a practical level in terms of eating, laughing and smiling.
 Dental disease can take many forms but the two most common are gum and tooth decay.

 Our approach and ethos at Stanfield is that we are passionate about enabling our residents to live as independently as possible, providing appropriate support where necessary, and we will always therefore encourage the treatment of dental issues.
 However, as part of our commitment to residential care for the elderly, we also recognise that at times we have no choice but to respect personal choice.
 In situations such as this, we would look to find a mutually suitable solution to overcome any detriment to oral health.